RealShocky/NarrativeCraft/README.md

   - **Conceptual Maps:**
     - **Functionality:** Generates conceptual descriptions of geographical layouts using GPT-3.
     - **Example:** Create a conceptual map for a fantasy world with key landmarks.

+### Interactive Plot Development Tool
+- **Capability:** Advanced plot development assistance using GPT-3.
+- **Functionality:**
+  - **Generate Plot Outlines:** Provides detailed plot outlines and story arcs based on user input and genre.
+  - **Plot Consistency Checks:** Analyzes existing plots for consistency and coherence, suggesting improvements.

+### Character Development Assistant
+- **Capability:** Assists with character creation and development using GPT-3.
+- **Functionality:**
+  - **Character Templates:** Provides templates for multi-dimensional characters, including traits, backstories, and arcs.
+  - **Relationship Mapping:** Visualizes and manages relationships between characters.
+  - **Character Arcs:** Helps develop character arcs showing growth and change over the course of the story.

+### Voice and Tone Analyzer
+- **Capability:** Provides feedback on voice and tone consistency using NLU services.
+- **Functionality:**
+  - **Voice Consistency:** Ensures narrative voice and style are consistent.
+  - **Tone Matching:** Adjusts the tone to better suit the intended audience and genre.
+  - **Style Improvement:** Provides tips and suggestions to enhance overall style and readability.

+### Audiobook Creation Support
+- **Capability:** Integration with text-to-speech technology for audiobook creation.
+- **Functionality:**
+  - **Convert Text to Speech:** Converts written content into spoken word using Google Cloud Text-to-Speech or Amazon Polly.
+  - **Customize Voices:** Selects from various voice options.
+  - **Generate Audiobook Files:** Provides downloadable audio files.

+### Interactive Writing Prompts
+- **Capability:** Library of AI-generated writing prompts and exercises using GPT-3.
+- **Functionality:**
+  - **Creativity Boost:** Generates writing prompts and exercises.
+  - **Skill Development:** Focuses on specific writing skills, such as dialogue, description, and pacing.
+  - **Inspiration:** Overcomes writer’s block and sparks new ideas.

 ## Integration and Usage